-ack in February 2009, when we launched the Master In-Service Program for the Christian Schools of Florida web site to manage teacher training, we left for later the report required by the state Department of Education summarizing points accrued for each component.
+Back in February 2009, Christian Schools of Florida put their Master In-Service Program — which handles ongoing teacher training — on their web site.
+But we left for later the report required by the state Department of Education summarizing points accrued for each component.
 That report is now up and running.

-First, some background.
-The Christian Schools of Florida’s Master In-Service Program manages the activities that the CSF member schools hold for their staff so that they can be re-certified as educators.
+The Christian Schools of Florida’s Master In-Service Program manages the activities undertaken by its members to be re-certified as educators.
 Each in-service activity qualifies for credit towards a component set by the Florida State Department of Education.
-What the new report does is summarize the various types of participants — teachers, administrators and non-certificated people — who gain credit towards each component.
+The new report summarizes the various types of participants — teachers, administrators and non-certificated people — who gain credit towards each component.

 In previous years the report was compiled manually.
-This year however, since all participants in all activities are now entered into CSF’s MIP web system by individual school in-service administrators, the report is simply a print-out of a web page on the CSF site (that must nonetheless be a precise replica of the handwritten paper report).
-With over 500 teachers participating in almost 100 activities this year, the automatically-generated report has saved a lot of tedious manual calculations.
+This year however, since all participants in all activities are now entered into CSF’s MIP web system by individual school in-service administrators, the report is simply a print-out of a web page on the CSF site that’s a precise replica of the handwritten paper report.
+With over 500 teachers participating in almost 100 activities this year, the automatically-generated report has saved a lot of tedious, repetitive and error-prone manual calculations.

-“Thank you for your good work,” CSF head Ken Wackes emailed at the conclusion of the job.
+“Thank you for your good work,” CSF president Ken Wackes emailed at the conclusion of the job.
 “We are greatly satisfied.”